SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/N6PpM10X/FEAR-OF-ATTENDING-BUT-STILL-NOT-MAKING-IT-IN.png)
 ![image](https://i.ibb.co/6cGjwG4T/Screenshot-2025-09-06-182805.png)
 ![image](https://i.ibb.co/s95RnF86/Screenshot-2025-09-06-183012.png)
-(These 2 bar graphs are from people who dropped out early in round 3 and still filled the feedback form.)
+(These two bar graphs are from people who dropped out early in round 3 and still filled the [feedback form]().)

 A month-long recruitment might bore some people.
 I don't fully trust the following responses to the feedback form, even if they were anonymous, but I'm glad some people still enjoyed the month-long recruitment.